 Prior to final Complete and acquire approval of any requested committee revisions to Graduate dissertation.
 Note that pursuant to Graduate College rules , students have 1 year College from defense date to complete any required changes and submit to the Graduate approved College.
 However, these students will need to register for at least 1 unit of CHEE submission 920 each fall and spring semester during that time. date for term Submit completed dissertation electronically to Graduate College.
-Formatting and completion other instruction are here .
+Formatting and completion other instructions are here .
 If a student misses the deadline for submitting the dissertation to the Graduate College, the student must register for at least 1 unit of CHEE 920 for the following semester and update their completion term.
 So do not miss the deadline!
 Complete and submit Distribution Rights Form to Graduate College representative for CHEE.
 Check the Graduate Handbook (Appendix A1) for current representative and email address.
-After Complete any revisions requested by Graduate College (usually minor formatting dissertation corrections) submission but Complete exit survey.
+After dissertation Complete any revisions requested by Graduate College (usually minor formatting corrections). submission but Complete exit survey.
 Contact Grace Fuller (gracefuller@arizona.edu) for link to before survey. graduation Complete exit interview.
-Contact Dr. Farhang Shadman (shadman@erc.arizona.edu) to schedule interview.
-Turn in any (ALL) keys to Key Desk.
+Contact Darla Chessmore (darla1120@arizona.edu) to schedule interview.
+Turn in any (ALL) keys to Key Desk or to Grace Fuller in an envelope with your name and Student ID # written on the outside.
 Turn in computer/laptop (if applicable).
 Clean out desk and notify Grace Fuller (gracefuller@arizona.edu) that it is cleared.